Books of Kings: The Moabite war (3:1–27)

 An Aramean general named Naaman has leprosy.
-He hears of Elisha from a Israelite slave-girl and receives permission from the king to travel in an attempt to have his leprosy cured.
+He hears of Elisha from an Israelite slave-girl and receives permission from the king to travel in an attempt to have his leprosy cured.
 He travels first to the king of Israel, but is eventually called by Elisha, who sends a messenger to tell him to wash seven times in the Jordan.
-Naaman is initially angry, thinking the cure would either be more immediate or come as the result of some kind of great task, but his servants calm him down and say how much easier Elisha has made it for him.
 He does what Elisha told him to and his leprosy is cured.
 Naaman offers Elisha a gift of thanks, but Elisha refuses.
 Naaman contents himself with taking earth back to Damascus in order to build an altar to God and asking God's forgiveness for when he has to participate in Aramean religious rituals when accompanying the king.
-However, as Naaman is leaving Gehazi catches up with him and lies about prophets arriving so that at least he can get a gift.
+As Naaman is leaving Gehazi catches up with him and lies about prophets arriving so that at least he can get a gift.
 As punishment for this, Elisha curses him to become leprous.

+Several other prophets begin complaining that their meeting place with Elisha is too small, so he agrees to allow them to build a new one on the banks of the Jordan.
+During the building, someone's borrowed axehead falls in the river but miraculously floats.